 Any requests that do not meet the above requirements will not be acknowledged.

-Any requests for exceptions to the above must be submitted in writing to the Director of Graduate Studies, Professor Chris Coyne.
+Any requests for exceptions to the above must be submitted in writing to the Director of Graduate Programs, Professor Chris Coyne.

 Students who have not completed a Program of Study will not be given CRNs for ECON 998 until it has been submitted to the Economics Graduate Studies Office.